erroreyes/bluelab-plugins/README.md

 The plugins can be built on Linux, MacOS and Windows (vst2/vst3/au/aax and app).

+To see them in action, have a look at [these videos](https://www.youtube.com/channel/UCh1HekQ6Xzih3NRmHRYaWlg).

 ## Building on Linux
 - call bl-checkout-submodules.sh
 - call bl-replace-nanovg.sh